 Sr. Particulars Details

 No.

 i.
 Name Mr. Gaurav Misra

 ii.
-Age 5 years
+Age 55 years

 iii.
 Qualification MBA, IIM Lucknow/ BA ECO(HONS)

 iv.
-Past experience Mr. Gaurav Misra has over 29 years of experience in investment management and equity research functions.
+Past experience Mr. Gaurav Misra has over 28 years of experience in investment management and equity research functions.
 Prior to this he has worked as Senior Portfolio Manager with ASK Investment Managers Limited.
-Following Scheme of the Fund is managed by him: 1.
-Mirae Asset Focused Fund
+Following Scheme of the Fund is managed by him: • Mirae Asset Focused Fund

-1. White Asset Focused Fund

 v.
-Tenure for which 5 years and 9 months (Managing since January 31, 2019)
+Tenure for which the fund manager has been managing the scheme 6 years and 4 months (Managing since January 31, 2019)